oikz/TaskToEvent/README.md

 - The program will run with the specified parameters, create Calendar Tasks and then exit

 # Configuration
-An example configuration file is located in this repository, and can be used to create a config.txt file The config.txt file can contain the following parameters:
+An example configuration file is located [here](example.config.txt), and can be used to create a config.txt file The config.txt file can contain the following parameters:
 - `List`: The name of the task list to pull tasks from
 - `Calendar`: The Name of the calendar to create events in